Vocational Education & Training

 • providing pathways into apprenticeships, traineeships (including School-based Apprenticeships and Traineeships), further education or training, and direct employment.

 The flexibility of the SACE enables students to include a significant amount of VET in their SACE studies.
-Please speak to your school’s VET Leader for more information about VET in the SACE or visit the SACE Board website: www.sace.sa.edu.au/web/vet.
+Please speak to the VET/Pathways Leader for more information about VET in the SACE or visit the SACE Board website: www.sace.sa.edu.au/web/vet.

-Will I need to need to do some workplace learning as part of my VET course?
+Will I need to do workplace learning as part of my VET course?

 Many VET courses require students to undertake Structured Workplace Learning (SWL).
 This involves learning opportunities related to your VET course in a real or simulated workplace.
 These placements provide on-the-job training and mentoring to develop your technical and employability skills.
 SWL also provides opportunity for on-the-job assessment as part of your VET course.

 The Department for Education provides Workplace Learning Procedures for all South Australian schools.
 Before participating in workplace learning students must have undertaken a program of workplace learning preparation (minimum 5hrs of OHS, Child Protection and Equal Opportunity preparation).
-You will also need to complete a Workplace Learning Agreement Form and ensure that it is signed by all parties (work placement provider, parent/caregiver, student and Home School Principal).
-Please see your VET Leader for a copy of your school’s Workplace Learning Agreement Form.
+You will also need to complete a Workplace Learning Agreement Form and ensure that it is signed by all parties (work placement provider, parent/caregiver, student and VET/Pathways Leader).
+Please see your VET/Pathways Leader for a copy of your school’s Workplace Learning Agreement Form.